MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/boundary-groups.md

 - You have a single large boundary group for all remote office locations.
 Enable this option and clients only share content within the subnet at the remote office location, instead of risking sharing content between locations.

-Starting in version 2002, depending on the configuration of your network, you can exclude certain subnets for matching.
+Depending on the configuration of your network, you can exclude certain subnets for matching.
 For example, you want to include a boundary but exclude a specific VPN subnet.
 By default, Configuration Manager excludes the default Teredo subnet (`2001:0000:%`).<!--3555777-->

 > [!NOTE]
 > In version 2002, when you [expand a stand-alone primary site](../install/prerequisites-for-installing-sites.md#bkmk_expand) to add a central administration site (CAS), the subnet exclusion list reverts to the default.
 To work around this issue, after site expansion, run the PowerShell script to customize the subnet exclusion list on the CAS.<!-- 6309068 -->